tramitit/guides/en/poland/change_of_registration_certificate.md

 ---
-title: "Change of registration certificate"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Poland"]
+categories:
-meta_title: ""
+- Poland
+date: '2024-06-07'
-description: "A thorough guide on how to change your registration certificate in Poland, covering steps, required documents, and more."
+description: Learn how to modify vehicle registration info in Poland due to relocation, ownership change, or vehicle alterations.
+Find required docs and steps here.
 draft: false
+meta_title: 'Change of Registration Certificate in Poland: Process & Requirements'
+title: 'Change of Registration Certificate in Poland: Process & Requirements'
-translationKey: "poland-change_of_registration_certificate"
+translationKey: poland-change_of_registration_certificate
 ---

 ## Description
 ### What is it?